What is the cervicalgia va rating?

 Only a small fraction of persons have cervical or thoracolumbar spine range that is more than 30 degrees, but not more than 40 degrees, or an aberrant spine shape, or a vertebral subluxation.

-Obtaining Cervicalgia VA Disability Ratings
+How to determine Cervicalgia VA Disability Ratings?

 A soldier who has Cervicalgia may be able to get compensation from the VA in one of these ways:

-You may have it either way: 50% or 100%.
-It is estimated during the time of the war that radiculopathy afflicted 20 percent of World War II veterans and 20 percent of active-duty military members.
 For example, neck pain in people with radiculopathy should not be regarded to be a separate disorder.
 Do not agree with the VA examiner in this circumstance, since each of the two conditions will be evaluated under various diagnostic codes by the VA.